jazcarate/marble-os/mbl-parser.md

 The raw string gets interpreted, line by line (skipping whitespace) to `Core`.
 A `Core` line can be:

-  1. A candidate MBL (either an un-refed string, or a wait with no notion of the tick rate).
+  1. A candidate MBL (either an un-refed string*, or a wait with no notion of the tick rate).
   1. A ref waiting to be bound to the corresponding MBL print
   1. A `tick` statement

+_*a note on un-refed: A single MBL core candidate can be multiple actions, if a ref matches partially._

 Once a file is fully read, it gets bound into an `IntermediateMBL` that is solely for ease of use.
 After this refs get bound in into the `MBL` list.